 EQUINE MASSAGE THERAPY CAN….

-Susan Kasmin is the owner of Connecticut Equine Therapy, LLC serving Connecticut and its surrounding areas.
-She is a licensed human massage therapist in CT from Connecticut Center for Massage Therapy in Newington, CT, certified in the Wilson Meagher Method of Equine Sportsmassage, a Certified Equine Massage Therapist from Bancroft School of Massage Therapy in Worcester, MA and holds a Certificate in Equine Husbandry from Post University in Waterbury, CT.
-Susan is certified through the NBCAAM, National Board of Certification for Animal Acupressure & Massage, is a member of ABMP, Associated Bodywork & Massage Professionals and has extensive personal & professional experience with horses.
+Susan Kasmin is the owner of Connecticut Equine Therapy serving Connecticut and its surrounding areas.
+She is a Licensed Human Massage Therapist in CT from Connecticut Center for Massage Therapy in Newington, CT, a Certified Equine Massage Therapist from Bancroft School of Massage Therapy in Worcester, MA, holds a Certificate in Equine Husbandry through the Equine Management Program at Post University in Waterbury, CT and is certified in Wilson Meagher Method of Equine Sportsmassage by Jo-Ann Wilson.
+Susan is a member of the ABMP, Associated Bodywork and Massage Professionals is certified through the NBCAAM, National Board of Certification for Animal Acupressure & Massage and has extensive personal and professional experience with horses.

 Equine massage therapy benefits all ages, breeds and disciplines of horses on many different levels.
 In a lot of cases results can be obvious and long lasting.
 Equine massage is an excellent complement to Veterinary, Acupuncture and Chiropractic care.
 Susan offers educational demonstrations of equine massage to clubs and associations.
-For more information select Contact Us.
-Susan hopes to be working with your equines soon!
+For more information please contact us.
+Susan hopes to be working with you and your equines soon!

 Connecticut Equine Therapy apparel.....T-shirts, polo shirts and hats.